Show Cover Slide

 Problem Recognition

-The company wanted to implement an automation strategy, but
+The company wanted to implement an unmanned strategy, but

-and it was unclear what roles were needed.
+and it wasn’t even clear what roles were necessary.

-Hiring without defining job roles was seen as ineffectual for embedding technology within the organization as it expanded.
+Hiring without clear job definitions was seen as a limitation to embedding technology within the organization as it expanded.

 My Design Philosophy